ZKNoxHQ/blog/posts/cryptoVsKMS.md

 **Emergency response:**
 - **Centralized stablecoins freeze:** Tether (USDT) and Circle (USDC) have admin keys capable of blacklisting addresses.
 They freeze all movement pending resolution.
 This contains ~$100B+ in value but requires trusting centralized actors.
 - **CEX circuit breakers:** Major exchanges halt withdrawals and deposits.
-- **Rollback debate:** The community faces an agonizing choice — roll back the chain to before the attacks, losing potentially days or weeks of legitimate transactions, or accept the losses and move forward.
+- **Rollback debate:** The community faces an agonizing choice, roll back the chain to before the attacks, losing potentially days or weeks of legitimate transactions, or accept the losses and move forward.

 **The rollback calculus:**
 A rollback is technically possible but socially catastrophic.
 It would: